jordanbudi/kwk-pattern-lab/README.md

     *
 ```

-(The height and the width of the half-diamonds pictured above are 4 with a gap of size 2 separating them.)
+(The width and height of the diamond pictured above is 9; it's largest row being of length 9 and 9 rows total.)

 ### Part II: User Specified Height